Boris Yeltsin 1996 presidential campaign: Television commercials

 Russian law prevented candidates from running advertisements before 15 March 1996.
 However, despite this regulation, the Yeltsin campaign began broadcasting a set of campaign commercials under the guise of "public service announcements" earlier than was permitted.
-The Russian airwaves were flooded during on Victory Day with videos in which World War II veterans recalled their service and hinted at an ominous future under communist leadership.
+The Russian airwaves were flooded on Victory Day with videos in which World War II veterans recalled their service and hinted at an ominous future under communist leadership.
 In one such video, a veteran remarked, "I just want my children and grandchildren to finally savor the fruits of the victory we fought for."

 Finances

 Election laws specified that campaigns could spend up to $2.9 million.
 The campaign claimed that its official expenditures were $3 million.
 This amount does not accurately reflect the amount that was spent towards his campaign in both "unofficial" expenditures and outside expenditures.
 Estimates of the cost of Yeltsin's campaign extended into the hundreds of millions of dollars.

 Yeltsin had run continuous television advertisements that were purchased at $15,000-$30,000 per minute.
 He employed a large campaign staff, traveled extensively, and distributed enormous amounts of high-quality campaign material.

 Yeltsin's campaign was able to exceed spending limits, in part, by spending money through support groups separate from the official campaign organization.
 This took advantage of a loophole in which such groups were outside of the legal provisions relating to campaign spending limits.